 The “Weekly Record of Updates” (now preceding the index) is intended as a log for critical updates; and for online versions or Print on Demand (POD) copies, all weekly updates issued and applied at time of download or purchase are listed.
 Affected paragraphs within the chapters are indicated by a gray highlight for ease of identification; e.g., (215)

-Print-on-demand (POD) copies of the U.S. Coast Pilot, produced from these same updated files, are available for sale by authorized printing partners.
-(NOAA will continue to print new editions annually for customers who prefer the traditional hardcopy book.)
+NOAA Certified (Print-on-Demand) copies of the U.S. Coast Pilot, produced from these same updated files, are available for sale by authorized printing partners.
+(NOAA will continue to create new editions annually for customers who prefer the traditional hardcopy book.)

 To serve you better, we have made it easier to self-correct the printed Coast Pilot: